 - Transfer balances from high interest to low interest cards

-- Pay off the balance with highest interest rate using your money, or money you borrowed; while paying the minimum on all other cards
+- Pay off the balance with the highest interest rate using your money, or money you borrowed; while paying the minimum on all other cards

 Remember, to put your credit cards away until you wipe off your debt.

 Only buy the minimum you need to survive — e.g., food, medicine, rent (for shelter), etc. — and do not stock up.
 That means no Costco and BJ for you.

 Also, opt for less expensive items over more expensive ones, and buy used instead of new when you can.
 For electronics, always wait until the first price cut before you buy.

 For all other stuff, do not buy anything the moment you want it, wait one month and see what happens.
 If you still want it then, maybe it is worth your money.